logoPROFESSIONAL VERSION

 The Context for Euthanasia of Animals

-In most cases, the euthanasia of an animal occurs in a context with:
+In most cases, euthanasia of an animal occurs in a context with the following features:

 • prior communication and decision making

-The emotional attachment between animals and their owners or caretakers requires an additional layer of professional respect and care.
+The emotional attachment between animals and their owners or caretakers demands the utmost professional respect and care.
 Discussing euthanasia openly allows everyone the opportunity to understand that the best interests of the animal, owners, and caretakers have been considered.

 Death must be confirmed before disposal of any animal remains.
-A combination of criteria is most reliable in confirming death, including:
+A combination of criteria is most reliable in confirming death:

-• lack of pulse, breathing, corneal reflexes and response to firm toe pinch
+• lack of pulse, breathing, corneal reflexes, and response to painful stimulation

-• inability to hear respiratory sounds and heartbeat by use of a stethoscope
+• lack of audible heartbeat heard by use of a stethoscope

 • rigor mortis